 DoorDash handles the headaches of delivery

-DoorDash On-Demand Delivery easily integrates with all the top ordering systems, such as Square, Toast, Olo, Bringg, Redcat, NCR, 9Fold, and others.
+DoorDash Drive easily integrates with all the top ordering systems, such as Square, Toast, Olo, Bringg, Redcat, NCR, 9Fold, and others.

 Your customers visit your app, website, or online ordering system to order delivery directly from you — paying a flat per-delivery fee with no signup, subscription, or hidden fees.
 DoorDash dispatches a Dasher to pick up the order and handles delivery logistics, including confirmation texts and ETAs.

-With On-Demand Delivery, restaurants can request a driver at any time, track orders, streamline delivery costs, and drive incremental sales — all while offering the convenience customers crave.
+With white-label delivery, restaurants can request a driver at any time, track orders, streamline delivery costs, and drive incremental sales — all while offering the convenience customers crave.
 Ready to get started?
-Sign up for On-Demand Delivery with DoorDash today.
+Sign up for DoorDash Drive today.